PaulHax/kwiver/README.rst

 leverage KWIVER for a specific application:

 ========== ================================================================
-MAP-Tk_    A collection of tools for structure-from-motion and dense 3D
+TeleSculptor_    A collection of tools for structure-from-motion and dense 3D
            reconstruction from imagery with an emphasis on aerial video.
            The primary component is a GUI application named TeleSculptor.
 VIAME_     A computer vision library designed to integrate several image and